fearlessly-dev/30daysofSWA-testing/README.md

-# Testing #30DaysOfSWA with Playwright
+# Testing #30DaysOfSWA with Playwright Actions

 ## 1. What are we doing?